Home OPNsense as a WireGuard Server with Site-to-Site VPN

 2. Each WireGuard Instance should have a unique tunnel address on the same subnet.

-3. A Peer with the public key that was generated from each Instance.
+3. A Peer was added with the public key that was generated from the server we’re going to connect to’s Instance.

 4. The Peer needs to have each subnet from the other Site listed in the Allowed IPs.